Women: Don’t Ignore These 3 Subtle Heart Attack Symptoms

 The sooner you report a problem, the better the chances are of catching an issue before it becomes a full-blown heart attack.
 If you experience any of these symptoms, take note and visit your doctor as quickly as possible.

-Your doctor also may use an electrocardiogram (EKG) to tell whether the electrical activity of your heart is normal, or an echocardiogram to view images of the heart to see if damage has occurred.
+They also may use an electrocardiogram (EKG) to tell whether the electrical activity of your heart is normal, or an echocardiogram to view images of the heart to see if damage has occurred.

 All this is important in identifying any problems and taking steps to intervene before a possible heart attack.